-The objective of participating in primary care research is to allow residents exposure to the process of conducting research while allowing them to explore issues that are relevant to them.
+The objective of participating in primary care research is to allow residents exposure to the process of conducting research while exploring issues that are relevant to them.
 As a secondary objective, we encourage presentation of research results at regional or national meetings as well as publication in a peer-reviewed journal.

 Residents may choose from a large number of rural clinical sites that incorporate both inpatient and outpatient medicine.
 Most of these sites qualify for loan repayment and are looking for new internists to join their group.

 Residents learn about the health care system, participate in quality improvement projects and meet many of the people around town who make policy decisions.
 It will change the way you read the newspaper, watch the news, and interact with patients and multidisciplinary health care teams.
 This elective is well-suited for those who like topics such as understanding healthcare systems, what’s Medicare/Medicaid, who pays, how do you define “quality”, what is a quality improvement plan?
 The month is largely non-clinical in nature.

-Available at Stout Street Clinic, Denver Health and Hospitals Clinics, Refugee Clinic, MCPN, Wheat Ridge Regional Center and others.
+Available at Stout Street Clinic, Denver Health and Hospitals Clinics, Iora-Aurora, Refugee Health, MCPN, Wheat Ridge Regional Center and others.
 Having the opportunity to spend a month at a single site will allow residents to experience the rewards of providing primary care to underserved populations.
 NOTE: Stout Street Clinic takes only 2nd and 3rd year residents.
 These sites will meet your preceptorship requirement in second year.